-The listed buildings in the Conservation Area are the Walpole Bay Lift (Grade II), the Walpole Bay Tidal Pool (Grade II) and the remains of the Clifton Baths, which lie beneath the Lido and the Lift from western Undercliff to Royal Esplanade.
-They are also listed grade II.
+The only listed building in the Conservation Area is provided by the remains of the Clifton Baths, which lie beneath the Lido.
+They are listed grade II.
 The Sea Bathing Baths were built between 1824 and 1828 by John Boys at a cost of £15,000.
 He excavated into the chalk cliffs to provide several chambers some of which were used to store bathing machines.
 He also provided a plunge pool for children and women.
-The Lido complex was built over these structures in the 1920s.All three listed structures are connected to the activity of salt water bathing.
+The Lido complex was built over these structures in the 1920s.

-A detailed description of the Baths can be found on Kent County Council's website: Exploring Kent's Past.
+A detailed description can be found on Kent County Council's website: Exploring Kent's Past.